Franglais: Other areas in Canada

 Canadian French is French as it is spoken in Canada.
 Scholars debate to what extent language mixture can be distinguished from other mechanisms, such as code-switching, substrata, or lexical borrowing.
 A mixed language arises in a population which is fluent in both languages.

-The word Franglais refers to the long-standing and stable mixes of English and French spoken in some towns, cities, and rural areas of other Canadian provinces: New Brunswick, Nova Scotia, Ontario, Manitoba, and Newfoundland.
+The word Franglais refers to the long-standing and stable mixes of English and French spoken in some towns, cities, and rural areas of other Canadian provinces: New Brunswick, Nova Scotia, Ontario, Alberta, Manitoba, and Newfoundland.
 Such mixing is used in the northern regions of Maine (U.S.) (see Chiac and Acadian French).
 It has been asserted that this mix uses approximately equal proportions of each language (except in Newfoundland), although it is more likely to be understood by a French-speaker, since it usually uses English words in French pronunciation and grammar.

 Franglais is commonly spoken in French-language schools in Ontario and Alberta, as well as in DSFM (Division scolaire franco-manitobaine) schools in Manitoba, where students may speak French as their first language but will use English as their preferred language, yet will refer to school-related terms in French specifically (e.g. "Let's go to the bibliothèque", instead of "Let's go to the library").
 As many French schools and French immersion classes have a strict "French-only" policy, English or Franglais is used out of class, between students.

 Because of bilingual product packaging, speakers and readers may form new pronunciations that become terms.
 For example, someone may pronounce the words on a package of strong cheddar and call it "old fort".